Beverly Smith

-Beverly Smith (born November 16, 1946) in Cleveland, Ohio, is a Black feminist health advocate, writer, academic, theorist and activist who is also the twin sister of writer, publisher, activist and academic Barbara Smith.
+Beverly Smith (born November 16, 1946) is a Black feminist health advocate, writer, academic, theorist and activist.
+She was born in Cleveland, Ohio, and is the twin sister of writer, publisher, activist and academic Barbara Smith.
 Beverly Smith is an instructor of Women's Health at the University of Massachusetts Boston.

-She was one of three authors of the famous Combahee River Collective Statement, "one of the most widely read discussions of Black feminism," which was developed by members of the radical lesbian black feminist Combahee River Collective(CRC) in 1977.
+She was one of three authors of the famous Combahee River Collective Statement, "one of the most widely read discussions of Black feminism", which was developed by members of the radical lesbian black feminist Combahee River Collective in 1977.
 Her essays and articles on racism, feminism, identity politics and women's health have been extensively published in the United States.

 Early life

-Beverly Smith was born on November 16, 1946 in Cleveland Ohio to Hilda Beall Smith.
+Beverly Smith was born on November 16, 1946, in Cleveland, Ohio, to Hilda Beall Smith.
 Her father, Gartrell Smith was not present during her childhood.
-Both twins were born prematurely and Smith suffered from pneumonia.
+Both twins were born prematurely and Smith developed pneumonia.
 Smith first lived in a two-bedroom house with her sister, mother, grandmother, and great-aunt.
 At the age of six, the twins and their family moved into a two-family house with her aunt and her aunt's husband.

 Smith was raised in a full home that included her mother, grandmother, her aunt, and periodically, her aunt's husband.
 Growing up, her mother worked as a supermarket clerk, and Smith's grandmother became the twins primary caretaker.
-On October 16, 1956, Hilda passed away after being hospitalized for several months as a result of heart complications that originated from childhood rheumatic fever.
+On October 16, 1956, Hilda died after being hospitalized for several months as a result of heart complications that originated from childhood rheumatic fever.
 Education was highly valued by the women in her family.
-Smith's mother had a Bachelor's of Science in Education from Fort Valley State University.
+Smith's mother had a Bachelor's of Science in education from Fort Valley State University.
 While Hilda Beall Smith was the only family member to receive a university education, Smith's other family members worked as teachers.

 Education

 Beverly Smith attended Bolton Elementary School before transferring to Robert Fulton Elementary school, Alexander Hamilton Jr. High School and John Adams High School.
-Smith graduated high school in January 1965.
-Following her graduation, Smith enrolled at University of Chicago later that year.
+Smith graduated high school in January 1965, and enrolled at the University of Chicago later that year, graduating in 1969 with a Bachelor of Arts in History.

-Beverly Smith received her undergraduate degree from the University of Chicago, and went on to receive a Masters of Public Health from Yale University and a Masters of Human Development and Psychology from Harvard Graduate School of Education.
+She later went on to receive a Masters of Public Health from Yale University and a Masters of Human Development and Psychology from Harvard Graduate School of Education.

 The death of Smith's mother was the motivator for her to pursue public health in university, with a focus on Black women's health.